SolidOS/solid-ui/Documentation/FormsReadme.md

 ## Code examples

 To make use of Forms, you need to use solid-ui.
-Head over to the [solid-ui readme](https://github.com/SolidOS/solid-ui/blob/main/README.md#getting-started) for some how-to guides.
+Head over to the [solid-ui readme](https://github.com/SolidOS/solid-ui/blob/main/README.md#getting-started) for some how-to guides on how to use it in `npm` or as a `html <script>`.

-One you are set up with the code, take a look at some examples over at [solid-ui/Documentation](<https://github.com/SolidOS/solid-ui/tree/main/Documentation>).
+Once you are set up with the code, take a look at some examples over at [solid-ui/Documentation](<https://github.com/SolidOS/solid-ui/tree/main/Documentation>).
 The examples there are also deployed on Git Pages:

 - [Basic Form Demo](https://solidos.github.io/solid-ui/Documentation/form-examples/demo.html)
 - [WebID profile Demo](https://solidos.github.io/solid-ui/Documentation/form-examples/profile-demo.html)